restfb/restfb.github.io/_includes/documentation/access-token-extend.md

-See <a target="_blank" href="https://developers.facebook.com/docs/facebook-login/access-tokens/expiration-and-extension">Graph API documentation</a>
+See <a target="_blank" href="https://developers.facebook.com/docs/facebook-login/access-tokens/expiration-and-extension" class="label label-primary">Graph API documentation</a>

 Normally access tokens are only valid for a short time, but you can extend the lifetime with a simple Facebook call.
 RestFB provides a method to make this easy.